 How To Prevent Seedling Blight

 When starting seeds indoors, it’s essential that you disinfect the seed flats, trays and covers before you use them.
 It’s fine to use brand new seed starting flats and trays out of the box, but dirty indoor seed starting equipment should be disinfected every time you reuse it.
 This is the easiest way to prevent seedling blight, and will save you tons of time (and heartache) in the long run.
+Washing and disinfecting your seed trays between uses also helps to prevent mold growth.

 How To Disinfect Indoor Seed Starting Equipment